 How will fees be paid?

-You will be able to pay by one of the following methods:
+Fee payment can be made using one of the following methods:

 - Bankers Automated Clearing Service (BACS)

 - credit or debit card by calling Shared Service Connected Limited on 08450 100 125

 Please ensure when making a payment that your invoice number is included, either on the cheque or in the reference section of your bank transfer.